This delicious salmon recipe is a super easy and healthy weeknight dinner and is ready in under 30 minutes.

-Generally all Atlantic Salmon is farm raised and comes from Canada, Norway or Chile.
-So if you see the name "Atlantic Salmon" that should tell you right there that it's not wild caught.
+Generally, all Atlantic Salmon is farm raised and comes from Canada, Norway or Chile.
+So if you see the name "Atlantic Salmon" that should tell you right there that it's not wild-caught.
 Pacific Salmon is the one you are after.
-There are several types to choose from and include King, Sockeye, Alaskan, Coho or Silver Salmon, Pink Salmon.
+There are several types to choose from and including King, Sockeye, Alaskan, Coho or Silver Salmon, Pink Salmon.

 Salmon packs a lot of nutrients in quite a small portion.
 Four ounces of salmon delivers a daily value of :